 Work began in October 2012 to remediate and develop the existing underground mine and renovate the process plant with a view to commencing gold production before the end of the fourth quarter of 2013.
-The Company announced in December 2013 that initial commissioning had commenced on 13 December 2013 and during the first quarter of 2014 the operation continued in a planned ramp-up phase.
-The Company has built on the successful start-up during the remainder of 2014 and in preparation for the processing of ore from its satellite Sao Chico gold deposit has increased capacity in certain key areas of the process plant.
-In the longer term as both operations settle down the Company is targeting long-term mine production and plant processing rates for ore derived from the Palito mine of 7,500 tonnes per month though overall plant throughputs will be higher given the planned concurrent processing of ore derived from the Sao Chico operations which is anticipated to produce around 3,500to 4,000 tonnes per month once it is full production.
+The Company announced in December 2013 that initial commissioning of its gold process plant had commenced on 13 December 2013 and during the first quarter of 2014 the operation continued in a planned ramp-up phase and only producing a copper /gold concentrate whilst the Company completed the construction of its carbon in pulp ("CIP") circuit.
+This section of the process plant was commissioned at the start of the fourth quarter of 2014 and allowed the Company to target gold recoveries in excess of 90% from the Palito ore.
+In preparation for the processing of ore from its satellite Sao Chico gold deposit the Company also embarked on has increasing capacity in certain key areas of the process plant.
+The long term plan for the Palito mine anticipates the mining of between 120,000 to 130,000 tonnes per annum with the plant processing in excess of 150,000 tonnes including ore processed from the satellite Sao Chico deposit